web3actions/tx/README.md

 # Tx Action

-This action can be used perform any kind of EVM transaction.
+This action can be used to perform any kind of EVM transaction.

 ### Read from contract